aosabook/500lines/spreadsheet/chapter.md

     const json = angular.toJson( $scope.sheet );
 ```

-The first thing it does is snapshot the state of `sheet` into a JSON string, stored in the constant `json`.
+Here we first snapshot the state of `sheet` into a JSON string, stored in the constant `json`.

 Next up, we construct a `promise` from [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) that cancels the upcoming computation if it takes more than 99 milliseconds:

 ```js
     const promise = $timeout( ()=>{